luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 *Sorry.
 This entry is not found in personal notes!
 It's recommended that when you add new acts or buffs to the game, you add entries to the personal notes also.
 In this way, the player will have a in-game help about the new security term.
 Also, personal notes serves as an in-game source of knowledge for those interested to learn.

-*Error! in the scenario file scenarioX_NPCs.json, in the prerequists of the speeches, a reference to a npc name is not found!
+*Error! in the scenario file scenarioX_NPCs.json, in the prerequisites of the speeches, a reference to a npc name is not found!
 The dependency of dialogues is based on the name of the NPC.
 Probably you have changed the name of the NPC, but have not changed the references to it.
 Remember that it's case sensitive.

 *Warning!
 The script for round X is not understandable.
-The script will run at the start of round X. X have to be a positive number of course.
+The script will run at the start of round X. X has to be a positive number of course.

 *The game just stop at loading or during the game
 It's quite possible that there are other runtime errors that can be viewed only by checking the console.
 The way to open console could be different from browser to browser, but the console is usually one part of Developer tools (opened with F12).
 For messages at console, see below.